cginfinity/ignite-docs-v2/docs/ignite-ecosystem/monitor/how-to-use.md

 ---
 id: how-to-use
-title: How to use Monitor
+title: How to Use Monitor
-sidebar_label: How to use Monitor
+sidebar_label: How to Use Monitor
 ---

 ## Usage